Roslyn Jordan | LPC

 Building a solid and supportive therapeutic relationship in which you feel valued, seen and heard; meeting you right where you are and partnership is at the heart of my approach to therapy.

-I come alongside you to explore ways your past might be impacting your present so that you can be better informed in your life choices.
-To explore with you the connection between thoughts, feeling, physical reactions, behaviors and environment as you engage the change process.
-To help you connect with your emotions, reclaiming your voice and engaging in healthy expressions of self through creative mediums such as writing, improv, music, drama, film, etc. Also, where and when desired, I integrate spirituality and faith.
+Together we will explore ways your past might be impacting your present so that you can be better informed in your life choices.
+Identify the connection between thoughts, feeling, physical reactions, behaviors and environment with regards to challenging situations to help you make adjustments and move towards change.
+Engage creative and expressive processes to help you connect with your emotions, reclaim your voice and cultivate a healthy expression of self.

-Life can be incredibly messy.
-As one who has benefitted from the counseling process and who believes that journeying with others through life is important to my Christian faith, I welcome the opportunity to come alongside you as you work towards a strong sense of identity and ownership over your life.
+Life at times can be incredibly messy.
+As one who has benefitted from the counseling process and who believes that journeying with others through life is an important aspect of my Christian faith, I welcome the opportunity to come alongside you.

 Therapeutic Orientation & Technique: